 The steps described above are based on Windows Server 2016 or lower, including Windows 10 version 1703 or lower.

 There are two caveats that you want to be aware of.
-In December, 2018, Microsoft released an update (KB4469342) to addresses an important issue that cause mapped drives to fail to reconnect after starting and logging onto a Windows device.
-However, this fix still only applies to regular user accounts under user context scenario as described above.
+In December 2018, Microsoft released an update (KB4469342) to addresses an important issue that causes mapped drives to fail to reconnect after starting and logging onto a Windows device.
+However, this fix still only applies to regular user accounts under the user context scenario as described above.
 It would have no effect for mapped drives created by service accounts such as SYSTEM or NetworkService.
 In other words, every time you reboot your machine, the SMB connection will not reconnect.
 If you want to persist a connection for file share under SYSTEM or NetworkService account, you need to run a script at startup as described in this article.

 The good news is, that starting with Windows 10 version 1709, or Windows Server 2019 or newer, you can use the new SMB Global mapping functionality to create a ‘global’ mapping that can be made accessible to the desired accounts.

-To persist an SMB connection with Azure File Share under SYSTEM account, you need to open a PowerShell session as Administrator, and then run the New-SMBGlobalMapping cmdlet as shown below (make sure to change the storage account name, file share name, username and password):
+To persist an SMB connection with Azure File Share under SYSTEM account, you need to open a PowerShell session as Administrator, and then run the New-SMBGlobalMapping cmdlet as shown below (make sure to change the storage account name, file share name, username, and password):

 $cred = Get-Credential New-SmbGlobalMapping -RemotePath <storageaccountname>.file.core.windows.net -Credential $cred -LocalPath Z: -FullAccess @( "NT AUTHORITY\SYSTEM", "NT AUTHORITY\NetworkService" ) -Persistent $true -RequirePrivacy $true

 These mappings can be accessed by any account that satisfies the ACL constructed from the -FullAccess and -DenyAccess parameters.
-However, for lower versions of Windows, Startup script is the best solution.
+However, for lower versions of Windows, the Startup script is the best solution.

 It’s very important to follow the two steps described in this article because if you mount the drive first by specifying the credentials, and then store the storage account key, the drive won’t actually persist.

-Azure Files and Azure File Sync give you the ability to share files without the need to deploy the underlying server infrastructure provides several benefits when building an Azure based application.
+Azure Files and Azure File Sync give you the ability to share files without the need to deploy the underlying server infrastructure provides several benefits when building an Azure-based application.